Skip to main content

 Post-maturity liquidations

-After the market's maturity timestamp, liquidate() on the gate always proceeds regardless of grace or liquidation period state.
-This ensures lenders can recover funds from matured, unpaid positions.
+After the market's maturity timestamp, the grace period mechanism is bypassed entirely.
+Any address can call liquidate() through the gate without a prior startGracePeriod call, regardless of grace or liquidation period state.
+The gate becomes permissionless post-maturity, which ensures lenders can recover funds from matured, unpaid positions.

 Key Parameters